xorxornop/RingBuffer/README.md

 How to use it
 -------------

-Buffer is available through use of RingByteBuffer or RingByteBufferStream.
+Buffer is available through use of RingBuffer or RingBufferStream.
 It supports overwriting instead of throwing exceptions when capacity is filled, for use-cases such as multimedia streaming.

-RingByteBuffer methods:
+RingBuffer methods:

 +  	ctor: (int capacity, bool allowOverwrite = false) / (int capacity, byte[] buffer, bool allowOverwrite = false)